Get alerts of updates about «Follow-up of close contacts, quarantine and home isolation»

 Follow-up of close contacts

-Home quarantine does not apply for people who have had confirmed COVID-19, documented by an approved laboratory method (RT-PCR for SARS-CoV-2) during the last six months.
+Close contacts who have had COVID-19 in the last 6 months, documented by an approved laboratory method (RT-PCR for SARS-CoV-2) are exempt from quarantine.
 Currently, antibody testing does not give exemption from quarantine.

-Regulations relating to infection control measures etc. in connection with the coronavirus outbreak (COVID-19 Regulations) imposes quarantine for everyone who has been in close contact with a person who has tested positive for SARS-CoV-2 later than 48 hours before they first displayed symptoms.
+Regulations relating to infection control measures etc. in connection with the coronavirus outbreak (COVID-19 Regulations) impose quarantine for everyone who has been in close contact with a person who has tested positive for SARS-CoV-2.
+The contact must have taken place during the contagious period, i.e. within 48 hours before they first displayed symptoms.

 The regulations also require quarantine upon arrival in Norway as a general rule.